Elastic bracelet with 21–25 8mm carnelian beads, featuring the warm orange-red color characteristic of this chalcedony variety.

 Can the bracelet get wet?

-Can carnelian discolor in the sun?
+Can carnelian fade in the sun?

 See also: mineral bracelets collection · carnelian properties.